(UPDATED June 11 at 1:00pm ET)

-Almost all of my calls, texts, emails, private messages, tweets, you name it are from friends and family asking about coronavirus (COVID-19).
-They’re are wondering about many things including what they can do about their travel plans.
-With that in mind, below is my coronavirus resource page for travelers.
-My hope is that it will help you make more informed decisions regarding your travel plans, help you get your money back, and/or help you find the latest travel and coronavirus news:
+My hope is that this coronavirus resource page for travelers will help you make more informed decisions regarding your travel plans, help you get your money back, and/or help you find the latest travel and coronavirus news:

 - Department of Homeland Security (DHS): Travel Advisory: Level 4 – The Department of State advises U.S. citizens to avoid all international travel due to the global impact of #COVID19.
 In countries where commercial departure options remain available, U.S. citizens who live in the US should arrange for immediate return.